 - For students who struggle with writing, software is available that converts spoken words into written text.

 - The student may need to leave the classroom because of their disability.

 - The student is responsible for any information that is missed.

 Student may be late to class due to walking difficulties

 - If a student has disability related mobility issues it may be difficult for him or her to move to class with many other people on campus.
 Therefore, the instructor is notified that the student may be a few minutes late to class.

-- Additional accommodations and suggestions may be added on an individual basis.
+- Additional accommodations may be added on an individual basis.